-There are numerous ways in the web 2.0 world to make money online with your art. many of the methods I will outline will also double for crafts and photography, but this primer is focused on traditional paper/canvas art and illustration.
+There are numerous ways in the web 3.0 world to make money online with your art and illustrations.
+Many of the methods I will outline will also double for crafts and photography, but this primer is focused on traditional paper/canvas art and illustration.
 Both fine art (the fancy stuff) and simple illustration can make you money online two ways–selling it outright, or licensing it.
 There are many great websites that can help you accomplish either:

-Your own website: Although you could certainly make money with your art without, I highly recommend having your own website to showcase it whether or not you are just an amateur dabbling in selling & licensing art such as myself, or certainly if you are a professional who is looking to support themselves entirely with income from their artworks.
-Basically, your website will act as your home base linking all your social networks you will use to sell your art, and as well to display works, some information about ourselves.
-A good art portfolio site might very well even have an e-commerce platform from which to sell your art.
+Your own website: Although you could certainly make money with your art without it, I highly recommend having your own website to showcase your portfolio whether or not you are just an amateur dabbling in selling & licensing art such as myself, or certainly if you are a professional who is looking to support themselves entirely with income from artworks.
+As artists promoting ourselves, a website will act as a home base linking all our social networks to sell art, and as well to display works, and some information about ourselves.
+A good art portfolio site might very well even have an e-commerce platform from which to sell works.
 There are many e-commerce platforms available, I recommend Shopify and Storenvy, and purchasing a dot com domain name and web hosting through Bluehost.
 This is not a paid endorsement so much as an affiliate link, but I do believe Bluehost is pretty hassle free, and in my opinion the best blend of: cheap, easy to use, and good customer service when there is a problem.

-Ebay, the site that started out for people to sell collectibles and knickknacks, is still a good place to start for selling your art.
+Ebay, the site that started out for people to sell collectibles and knickknacks, is still a great place for selling art.
 Although they don't specialize in art, you may already be familiar with the site, and it has a huge market of people looking for art on it.
-You can list your works either as a fixed price "Buy Now", or put them up for auction.
+Works can either be listed as a fixed price "Buy Now", or be put up for auction.

 Etsy is specializes in all "artsy" and handmade things, and this certainly includes your fine art and illustration; whether it be on paper, canvas, or a porcelain bowl.
 Etsy can connect you with a staggeringly big art market, and is great to use for carving out a niche.
-Inc Magazine did a great piece on how to use Etsy awhile back that I recommend: Inc Etsy Piece and I also recommend the book on the right.
+I recommend the book on the right.

 Licensing-or sometimes you'll hear "merchandising- is when you simply sell someone the right to reproduce images of your art, but you retain the original.
 Here is an example from my Zazzle store, I made a one panel cartoon awhile back about being from Boston, and I have licensed it to Zazzle.com to be printed on postcards people can buy, when people buy a postcard, I get a royalty from the sale.